biddy1618/askchatbot/responseselectors/data/nlu/nlu-askextensiondata-tomato.md

 ## intent: askextension_tomato/64125_Maryland
 - Possible bacteria spot or speck on tomato plants?
 Hello, We have been noticing small dark brown spots appearing on several tomato plants, leading to eventual leaf and stem loss.
 It seems to have started on one plant and spread to the others.
 I'm attaching a photos from affected plants.
 I'm not sure how to discern which disease this is, and what if anything can be done about it?
 I'm also attaching a photo of a tomato plant with leaves with raised bumps, without the brown spots

-## intent: askextension_tomato/64332_Minnesota
-- tomatoes. after canning tomatoes the top 1 inch of tomatoes turn dark.  jar is sealed.
-I use a pressure canner.
-Any suggestions.

 ## intent: askextension_tomato/64428_Pennsylvania
 - How can I change the soil PH in my raised beds for tomatoes and peppers?
 I noticed the tomato plants in my recently built and planted raised beds are turning brown and some are dying.
 The peppers are doing better.
 I checked the PH with a probe and it is extremely alkaline.
 The wetness probe also indicated "wet".
 The screened top soil is from a supplier and has a distinct woody smell and seems to contain what appears to be particles of shredded wood.
 Do you have any suggestions?
 Can I adjust the PH with lime and how would I best do that?
 Thank you,  Gene Castle